mozilla/sep315/labs/01-security-simulation-scenario-review.md

   prompt for the same HTTP basic auth username and password, `mozdef` and `MozDefReinforce2019`
   ![MozDef Kibana UI](img/01-MozDef-Kibana-UI.png)

+### Update Kibana's Indexes

+Perform the following steps to map new field data types:

+1. In the kibana UI click management.
+2. Click on "Index Patterns"
+3. Click "Refresh Field List" at the top right.

+> Note: This pulls in any new fields from the data set to your kibana mappings.
+This powers the ability to query these fields later on.

 ## Verify environment is complete

 Ensure that you are able to get to the MozDef web UI and Kibana data visualizer